dplate/alpine-route/README.md

 https://www.swisstopo.admin.ch/en/geodata/height/alti3d.html

-Thoughts:
-- GeoTiff are viewable with QGIS
-- Processing GeoTiff with JS: https://github.com/geotiffjs/geotiff.js/
-- Maybe easier to use and process plain text XYZ files
+- easier to use and process plain text XYZ files
 - Heights are available in centimeters, but decimeter resolution is good enough, which fit into 16bit (max height difference of 6500m)
-- Storing height map as 16 bit gray scale png, 24bit split r/g/b or custom binary data
+- Storing height map as 24bit split r/g/b
-- Fits the whole height map as texture into memory or is some kind of mip mapping needed and async loading needed?
+- Fits the whole height map as texture into memory
 - 2m grid resolution should be good enough, with a texture size of 4096x4096px this would allow a 8km x 8km area

 ### Old photo effect